Counselling & Psychotherapy

 Therapy is more than talking about problems.

-A strong therapy relationship matters.
+A strong therapeutic relationship matters.
 Feeling understood, respected, and emotionally safe creates the foundation for meaningful work.

 My goal is to offer that kind of relationship.